dalenewman/Cfg-NET/Articles/Autofac.md

 ### VIOLATION!

-I instantiated a reader inside my `DatabaseAdmin` class.
+I instantiated `FileReader` inside my `DatabaseAdmin`.
-This tightly couples the reader to `DatabaseAdmin`, which is bad.
-When you practice dependency injection, you do not *new up* dependencies internally.
-Instead, you instantiate dependencies in one place; which is referred to as a *composition root*.
+If I do this, I have to modify `DatabaseAdmin` in order to change the `IReader`.
+This violates the open closed principle (open for extension, closed for modification).

+Instead, I should instantiate dependencies in one place.
+This "place" is referred to as the *composition root*, and it provides a single place to *wire up* dependency implementations.

-Add `IReader` to the `DatabaseAdmin` constructor instead:
+So, I add `IReader` to the `DatabaseAdmin` constructor instead:

 ```csharp
 public class DatabaseAdmin : CfgNode {